 We’ve learned a lot from practical experiences about what works on food blogs

-By purchasing products via certain links in this post, I may receive a commission.
+By purchasing products via certain affiliate links in this post, I may receive a commission.
 This in no way increases the cost to you.
 As well as running my agency, I’m a marketer and blogger that likes to thoroughly research new software.
 By only writing about the software I actually use I can recommend products based on experience.
 Sharing my finding also helps others.
 Thanks for your support.

 Long-Form Is The Best Form

 Write recipe blog posts that hit 800-1200 words.

 Despite what you might have heard, longer content still works well for recipe SEO.

 Don’t pay attention to the haters that complain about long recipe posts.
 The trend for food bloggers is to write the story behind a recipe and give some background history.
 There’s nothing wrong with that.
 In fact, it’s a good thing.
 Those complainers just want you to do the hard work but get nothing in return.
 Ignore those people.

 If you publish a bare recipe, the likelihood is that nobody will see it.
 Instead, add context and life to a recipe so that google can understand what it’s about and who it’s for.

 Add some context and life to a recipe so that google can understand what it’s about and who it’s for